Rallyroll/Descargador-de-yt/README.md

 6. Open a pull request from your branch to our main branch.

     We'll review your contribution as soon as we can! 🚀

+### 💡 Ideas for new features
+- More formats availabe, such as m4p, webm...
+- Make a GUI for the programs, using Tkinter or Flask with HTML and CSS
+- Other ideas are welcomed 🤗

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.